The National Heritage Memorial Fund 7 Holbein Place, London, SW1W 8NR Phone: 0207 591 6042

 Very few grants available for organs; priority given to churches in South Wales and Suffolk.

-Cowley House, 9 Little College Street,
+The Pilgrim Trust Cowley House, 9 Little College Street,

 London, SW1P 3XS